apttap/apttap.github.io/resume.md

 #### Senior Engineer
 ##### Aquent Studios (2017-2019)

-> - Worked with clients to develop scope for their software products.
+> - Worked with clients to develop scope for their software products
-> - Wrote specification for software and worked with design on UI/UX.
+> - Wrote specification for software and worked with design on UI/UX
-> - Implemented user interfaces in ReactJS.
+> - Implemented user interfaces in ReactJS
-> - Produced motion graphics in Adobe After Effects, and ReactJS.
+> - Produced motion graphics in Adobe After Effects, and ReactJS
 >
 > _ReactJS, JavaScript, NodeJS, Express, Motion Graphics, HTML5, CSS, SVG, Adobe Creative Suite_